ashrs03/VBA_Challenge/README.md

 Refactoring of the code is powerful and disciplined technique for restructuring an existing body of code, altering its internal structure without changing its external behavior.

 ### General Advantage on refactored code

-1. Chances of Enhancement are high- For new functionalities this can be beneficial to have the code well written
+- Chances of Enhancement are high- For new functionalities this can be beneficial to have the code well written.

-2. Code Smell is Detected- Sometimes bad patterns like duplicate code, long methods are detected in the code
+- Code Smell is Detected- Sometimes bad patterns like duplicate code, long methods are detected in the code.

-3. Bug Fixing- Having it looked through and refactored will potentially not introduce bugs if code is well written.
+- Bug Fixing- Having it looked through and refactored will potentially not introduce bugs if code is well written.

-4. Peer Review- Peer review is an important part of code refactoring.
+- Peer Review- Peer review is an important part of code refactoring.
 Having relooked at the code this code has been peer reviewed.

 ### Potential pitfalls

-1. Stable code need not be refactored – if intention is to not use the code for additional functional or additional data sets, there is no need to refactor code.
+- Stable code need not be refactored – if intention is to not use the code for additional functional or additional data sets, there is no need to refactor code.
 Do not fix what is not broken.

-2. Delivery deadline is impacted by refactoring- refactoring and testing code takes time and in general this should be thought through before continuing to refactor the code as a practice.
+- Delivery deadline is impacted by refactoring- refactoring and testing code takes time and in general this should be thought through before continuing to refactor the code as a practice.

-3. Cost benefit analysis- If cost of refactoring is higher, sometimes writing code from scratch works better.
+- Cost benefit analysis- If cost of refactoring is higher, sometimes writing code from scratch works better.

 ### Application